May Sale. Ends May 26th

 GCSE Grade Equivalents: Old Grades to New Numbers

-The Conversion Isn’t Always Straightforward
+The Conversion Is Not Always Straightforward

 New GCSE Grade (9–1) Equivalent Old Grade (A*–G) Key Points